jauntyjocularjay/VanillaJSComponents/readme.md

 - `Pre` Preformatted Text

 ## Containers
+1. []<ContentNodes>
 1. [`classList`](###-Universal)
 1. [`id`](###-Universal)

+- `ContentNodes` are any nodes that need to be added to the container.
+These can be other containers, text elements, etc as long as they are Nodes.
+You may also pass 'noNodes' for the default value.
 - `Div`: A divider element
 - `Flexbox`: A `div` with a flexbox class built in
 - `form`: A Form container with additional parameter: